I worked with someone from Britain a few years ago, and I was often shocked at how honest he was.

 Host a Customer Focus Group

-Customer focus groups interviews are a great way to hear specifics on what customers like, dislike, and ideas for new products and services.
+Customer focus group interviews are a great way to hear specifics on what customers like, dislike, and ideas for new products and services.

 Customer Satisfaction Survey